awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 **Assume Role Can't Be Assumed**
 **Error message**: `The defined assume role is unable to be assumed.
 (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: InvalidAutomationExecutionParametersException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
 + Possible cause 1: The assume role does not exist\.
 To resolve this issue, create the role\.
 For more information, see [Getting started with Automation](automation-setup.md)\.
 Specific details for creating this role are described in the following topic, [Task 1: Create a service role for Automation](automation-permissions.md#automation-role)\.
 + Possible cause 2: The assume role does not have a trust relationship with the Systems Manager service\.
 To resolve this issue, create the trust relationship\.
-For more information, see [Task 2: Add a trust relationship for Automation](automation-permissions.md#automation-trust2)\.
+For more information, see [I Can't Assume A Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_cant-assume-role) in the *IAM User Guide*\.

 ## Execution started, but status is failed<a name="automation-trbl-exstrt"></a>